adon-cloudcannon/landing-page-test/src/collections/posts/automatically-optimize-your-images-with-eleventy-image-and-cloudcannon.md

 One more quick tip worth sharing here: you can add your image output folder — the one that we're using to write the built images to — and you can preserve that between builds.

-If we save this folder in our [Preserved Paths](https://cloudcannon.com/documentation/articles/caching-specific-folders-to-reduce-build-times/#preserved-paths) in our CloudCannon configuration, when CloudCannon runs the build it won't have to start over from scratch to generate those output images.
+If we save this folder in our <a target="_blank" rel="noopener" href="https://cloudcannon.com/documentation/articles/caching-specific-folders-to-reduce-build-times/#preserved-paths">Preserved Paths</a> in our CloudCannon configuration, when CloudCannon runs the build it won't have to start over from scratch to generate those output images.

 ### Resize on upload

-If you already know the aspect ratio of the desired images you can specify a [width and height in the CloudCannon image upload component configuration](https://cloudcannon.com/documentation/articles/using-upload-inputs-to-edit-your-data/#width).
+If you already know the aspect ratio of the desired images you can specify a <a target="_blank" rel="noopener" href="https://cloudcannon.com/documentation/articles/using-upload-inputs-to-edit-your-data/#width">width and height in the CloudCannon image upload component configuration</a>.
 You can also specify a `resize_style`&nbsp;— if you’ve used CSS `object-fit` this will look very familiar to you.

 This feature resizes the image on upload so that the image stored in your repository is smaller, which is very handy for improving build performance to

 ### Adding image width and height attributes automatically

 Eleventy Image will specify width and height attributes for you, but if you’re not using Eleventy — CloudCannon will add the width and height attributes to your images too.
-Using these attributes will [reduce layout shift when the images are loading](https://developer.chrome.com/docs/lighthouse/best-practices/image-aspect-ratio/#check-the-images-width-and-height-attributes-in-the-html).
+Using these attributes will <a target="_blank" rel="noopener" href="https://developer.chrome.com/docs/lighthouse/best-practices/image-aspect-ratio/#check-the-images-width-and-height-attributes-in-the-html">reduce layout shift when the images are loading</a>.

 <!-- notionvc: a4da286a-ee0f-45e0-8915-31e49ff3a069 -->